 One recommendation from us is to look for a pair of boots which have a velcro fastener over the zip (if the boot has a zip).
 You want a zip which is easy to use, and one which goes up and down easily, but you do not want that same zip to go down when you are in the water.
 A velcro strap will seal across the zip and stop it from going down when you do not want it to.

 Decide on what you need in a dive boot, and then make your choice based on those requirements.

 In conclusion, these are some of the top things to consider when choosing the ideal dive boots.
 You will need to consider the weight aspect.
 Comfort is an absolute necessity.
 While you also need to look at if you need a high cut or a low cut.
 Take time to consider what sort of sole you need as well.
 Follow the above tips, and you won’t get disappointed or feel that your money hasn’t been spent in the wrong way.
 For our pick on the above dive boots, well one stood out for us and that was the Mare’s 2mm boot.
-They were easy to take on & off, lightweight & very comfortable.
+They were easy to take on & off, they had a good neoprene thickness which keep your feet warm in cold water, they are lightweight & very comfortable.